Best Soil for Rosemary in Pots (Best Potting Mix)

 Avoid Amending Rosemary Potting Soil with Peat Moss

-The reason to avoid peat moss is because peat bakes hard in full sun (rosemary requires full sun) and becomes hydrophobic when it dries which means it repels water from the surface of the potting soil.
-This can then cause water to run off the surface of the soil and down the side of the pot without actually infiltrating and reaching the roots.
+The reason I avoid peat moss is because peat bakes hard in full sun (rosemary requires full sun) and becomes hydrophobic when it dries which means it repels water from the surface of the potting soil.

-Rosemary is a drought resistant plant but if water is being deflected off the surface of the soil then the roots cannot draw up any moisture and the rosemary can die back.
+Rosemary is a drought-resistant plant but if water is being deflected off the surface of the soil then the roots cannot draw up any moisture and the rosemary can die back.

 Ordinary multi-purpose compost amended with sand or grit is the optimal potting mix for rosemary.

-(It is important to know when to water potted rosemary to compliment well draining soil to maintain the optimal balance for moisture for potted rosemary so read my article, how to water rosemary for all the best practices of watering).
+(It is important to know when to water potted rosemary to compliment well-draining soil to maintain the optimal balance for moisture for potted rosemary, so read my article, how to water rosemary for all the best practices of watering).

-Potting Soil pH for Rosemary
+What is the Potting Soil pH for Rosemary

 There is not need to amend the soil with lime or any other material that raises the pH to alkaline.
 Whilst it may not hurt the rosemary it could potentially harm it if you add too much.